 |Fig. (1).
 Graph comparing the time passed at the PACU between two groups.
 Bars represent Mean±SD.|

 This present study compared the use of laryngeal mask airway versus nasopharyngeal airway as alternative techniques for ventilating children undergoing diagnostic flexible fibreoptic bronchoscopy.
-The use of NPA resulted in significant reduction in hypoxemia & desaturation episodes together with shorter procedure & recovery time using lesser doses of propofol.
+The use of NPA resulted in significant reduction in hypoxemia and desaturation episodes together with shorter procedure and recovery time using lesser doses of propofol.

 In conclusion, the use of NPA as supraglottic ventilating device for ventilating children undergoing diagnostic flexible fibreoptic bronchoscopy is considered a good alternative for shortening the bronchoscopy time with less frequency of desaturation and better recovery compared with LMA ventilation technique.

 ETHICS APPROVAL AND CONSENT TO PARTICIPATE

 The participants were enrolled from June 2016 to March 2017 after the approval of the Ethical Medical Committee and obtained a written informed consent from their parents or guardians.

 No animals were used.
 All clinical investigations were conducted according to the Declaration of Helsinki principles.